greenbes/best-practice-docs/best-practices-typestate.md

 ---

 ### 6. **Use Immutability**
    - Ensure state transitions create new objects rather than mutating existing ones.
+This prevents accidental state changes and makes debugging easier.
+Consider using immutable data structures or libraries.
    - This prevents accidental state changes and makes debugging easier.
    - Example:
      ```typescript